WeAreFairphone/flashable-zips/README.md

-Flashable ZIPs
+Index of Flashable ZIPs by the WeAreFairphone Community
 ===

-This is a list of community flashable ZIPs from the [Fairphone Community](https://forum.fairphone.com) for a variety of devices.
+This is an index of community flashable ZIPs from the [Fairphone Community](https://fairphone.community) for a variety of devices.
-**Flashable ZIPs** are packages that can be flashed to Android devices, usually to extend the system.
+**Flashable ZIPs** are packages that can be flashed to Android devices, usually to modify the software.
 They need to be flashed by a custom recovery such as [TWRP](https://twrp.me/) or CWM Recovery.

 This previously used to be a repository that contained the source for these packages, but each one has been moved to its respective repository.